-As explained in previous sections of the primer, the ability for forms of disinformation and misinformation to spread rapidly via social media positions social media companies not only as gatekeepers and facilitators of informationsharing and communication, but also for political -Joshua Lowcock, chief digital and global brand safety officer at Universal McCann interaction and engagement.
+As explained in previous sections of the primer, the ability for forms of disinformation and misinformation to spread rapidly via social media positions social media companies not only as gatekeepers and facilitators of informationsharing and communication, but also for political interaction and engagement.
 Thus, policymakers, civil society, academia, and the public have become increasingly interested in understanding the political implications of social media, calling for operations that would make the platforms more democratically accountable.
-Tactics to expose disinformation-such as: 1) fact-checking, 2) content moderation, and 3) labeling of sources-can be found in the next subsection.
-Accountability initiatives have been growing in response to increased awareness of disinformation: for example, see Facebook's Community Standards Enforcement Report.
+216 Tactics to expose disinformation-such as: 1) fact-checking, 2) content moderation, and 3) labeling of sources-can be found in the next subsection.
+Accountability initiatives have been growing in response to increased awareness of disinformation; for example, see Facebook's Community Standards Enforcement Report.